Beyond-mean-field fluctuations for the solution of constraint satisfaction problems: Discussion

-Previous literature treating CSPs with statistical physics methodology concentrated on properties of the underlying problems, e.g. the transition from the solvable to non-solvable regime for random (MAX-)$K$-SAT problems \citet{Monasson97_1357} or describing how and why problems near this and other transitions are hard to solve, even approximately \citep{krzakala2009hiding}.
-In our work, we use the Ising description of a CSP to design explicit solvers that find approximate solutions.
+A large body of previous literature treating CSPs with statistical physics methodology concentrated on properties of the underlying problems, e.g. the transition from the solvable to non-solvable regime for random (MAX-)$K$-SAT problems \citep{Monasson97_1357} or describing how and why problems near this and other transitions are hard to solve, even approximately \citep{krzakala2009hiding}.
+In our work, we use the Ising description of a CSP to obtain explicit solvers that find approximate solutions.
 Specifically, our solvers are able to make use of the degenerate energy landscape that is typical for disordered systems such as MAX-2-SAT problems to explore different states and find better solutions.
-The main findings of our work are twofold: First, we obtain a series of systematic approximations of the Glauber dynamics, each of which mapping to a set of ordinary deterministic differential equations.
-These effective equations can hence be implemented with the same hardware \citep{Mohseni22_363,Cai20_409,Hizzani24_1} as traditional Hopfield networks, while reaching considerably higher performance.
+The main findings of our work are twofold: First, we show that a series of systematic approximations of the Glauber dynamics can be used for efficient MAX-2-SAT solving.
+Each of these solvers maps to a set of ordinary deterministic differential equations that hence can be implemented with the same hardware as traditional Hopfield networks \citep{Mohseni22_363,Cai20_409,Hizzani24_1}, while reaching considerably higher performance.
 Second, we identify the physical mechanism that underlies this increased performance which is reached in the $T\searrow0$ limit: The appearance of ``free spins'', which are spin variables that feel a vanishing mean-field from their peers.
 Switching such variables does not change energy so they encode the macroscopically degenerate states in the energy landscape.
 By including their statistical fluctuations our algorithms efficiently explore this landscape, and thus ultimately find a better solution.